Saturday, 7 December 2013

 The current club were formed in 1963, but football in the town goes back much further.
 Runnymeade Rovers were formed back in 1877, before being reformed as Egham FC in 1905.
 The club had spells in the Surrey Senior League and then the Spartan League, before disbanding upon the outbreak of World War Two.

 The 1971-72 campaign saw Egham crowned as league champions, which led to a place in the Athenian League for 1974-75.
-Town came close to another crown, ending as runners up in 1975-76.
-In 1977 the club became members of the Isthmian League.
+Town came close to another crown, ending as runners-up in 1975-76.
+In 1977-79 the club became members of Division Two of the Isthmian League.

-Egham Town FC will play in the Southern League Division One Central in the 2013-14 season.
+Egham Town FC will play in the Combined Counties League Premier Division North in the 2024-25 season.

 My visits